DDUSD · USD-Pegged Stablecoin · Built on DDCP · Deployed on Solana

 Filings, architecture, and source code

-OCC Comment · Filed May 1, 2026 · OCC-2025-0372-0257 Comment on GENIUS Act PPSI Framework The primary OCC record.
-Argues compliance through co-signature authority and FI-layer coordination satisfies the GENIUS Act without a centralized administrative key.
+OCC Comment · Filed May 1, 2026 · OCC-2025-0372-0257 Comment on GENIUS Act PPSI Framework Argues compliance through co-signature authority and FI-layer coordination satisfies the GENIUS Act without a centralized administrative key.
 OCC Supplementary Comment · Filed May 20, 2026 · OCC-2025-0372-0349 Supplementary Comment — ROAD Act, CLARITY Act, and Architectural Pluralism Addresses the ROAD Act and CLARITY Act frameworks and the architectural pluralism argument.
 Governing OCC record for all pre-application engagement.
-Technical Architecture DDCP Architecture Technical Overview Token-2022 Confidential Balances integration, Financial Intermediary boundary design, and the no-freeze architecture specification.
+OCC Second Supplementary Comment · Filed June 2026 · Docket pending confirmation Second Supplementary Comment — Reasonable Particularity Standard Argues that a blockchain address does not satisfy the reasonable particularity standard required to identify the subject of a lawful order under the GENIUS Act.
+Full Regulatory Record · 7 filings · 5 dockets Complete GENIUS Act Comment Record OCC (Docket OCC-2025-0372) · Treasury (RIN 1505-AC90) · FDIC (RIN 3064-AG19) · FinCEN/OFAC (FINCEN-2026-0100) · FinCEN (RIN 1506-AB72).
+Full index at github.com/ddcprotocol/working-papers.
+Technical Architecture DDCP Architecture Technical Overview No-freeze architecture as structural fact.
+Token-2022 Confidential Balances integration.
+Financial Intermediary compliance boundary.
+Solana deployment and Future Architecture Evolution.
 Manifesto Why we built DDUSD: the case against programmable financial control The foundational argument.
 The Canadian bank freeze.
-The Tornado Cash episode.
-The design position on financial surveillance and procedural safeguards.
+The design position on financial privacy, unconditionality, and value preservation.
 GitHub github.com/ddcprotocol Open-source protocol specification, SPL token contract, and regulatory filings.
 The freeze key absence is verifiable in the source code.
 Protocol DDCP — The Decentralized Digital Currency Protocol DDUSD is the first token deployment on DDCP.
 The protocol enables any operator to deploy a local-currency stablecoin with the same no-freeze, privacy-preserving architecture.